PLASMA PRE-TREATMENT FOR PLASTIC SURFACE ACTIVATION

 Deep Coat Surface Pre-Treatment

-The core of Deep Coat’s adhesion effectiveness is our approach to vacuum metalizing plastic.
-During the vacuum metalization process on plastic, the air is drawn out of the chamber to prepare for deposition.
+The core of Deep Coat’s adhesion effectiveness is built into our approach to vacuum metallizing.
+During the vacuum plasma pre-treatment process on plastic, the air is drawn out of the chamber to prepare for deposition.
 Then, before deposition begins a rarified gas is pumped into the chamber and excited by a pair of glow rods.
 The glow rods activate the gas and turn it into a low-energy plasma.
-The electron activity during the plasma cycle clears the plastic’s surface of any localized static or microscopic debris.
-The plastic is then prepared for coating and the metalization can begin once the rarified gas is removed from the chamber.
+The electron activity during the plasma surface cleaning clears the plastic’s surface of any localized static or microscopic debris.
+The plastic is then prepared for coating and the metallization can begin once the rarified gas is removed from the chamber.

 Deep Coat can also address surface irregularities that are too large for our plasma treatment for plastics.
 Such irregularities could be scratches, scuffs, debris, or dust.
 Larger blemishes on the surface of plastic housings are typically more visible after coating because of the increased surface reflectivity.
 Customers often request the highly visible coated surfaces to be smoothed in our ceramic-stone tumbling machines.
 This removes or reduces surface irregularities without requiring a chemical under-layer for the coatings.

-The machines can also be used for stripping and re-plating housings.
-The metal coating can be tumbled away without impacting the dimensions of your housing when the coating process is affected by events such as: contaminated raw materials that weren’t scheduled for pre-coating washing, the outgassing of some plastics during vacuum coating, or disruptions in the coating batch.
+These ceramic tumbling machines can also be used for stripping and re-plating housings.
+The metal coating can be tumbled away without impacting the dimensions of your housing when the coating process is affected by events such as: unexpected contamination from the molding process on the plastics, outgassing inherent to some plastics during vacuum coating, or disruptions in the coating batch.